HackYourFuture-CPH/hyf-serverless-course/week1/homework.md

 2. With your AWS CLI installed, we need to setup our AWS CLI credentials.
 You will recieve a access and secret key in class/slack to do this.
 Then, run `aws configure` and accept all defaults except for the access and secret keys.

 3. Once credentials have been set up, use the [aws s3 ls](https://docs.aws.amazon.com/cli/latest/reference/s3/ls.html) command to list S3 buckets.
 How many buckets do we currently have on our AWS account?
-4. Navigate into the UI and login (credentials will once again be given in class/slack).
+4. Navigate into the [AWS UI Console](https://console.aws.amazon.com/console/home#) and login (credentials will once again be given in class/slack).
 Then, search for S3 in the search bar, and navigate into the bucket called `products-bucket`.
 What's the name of the file inside the bucket?

 ### Additional Exercises: